GoogleCloudPlatform/DataflowTemplates/syndeo-template/README.md

 The prototype comes with a few utilties to bootstrap a simple workflow, though these are meant only for testing of the template capabilities.

+**This is a prototype and may change significantly**.
+It is not supported for direct use.

 ## How does it work?

 The template works by relying on Beam transforms that implement the `SchemaTransform` interface and exist in the